List of Punahou School alumni

 This is a list of notable graduates, students who attended, and former faculty of Punahou School, a private, co-educational, college preparatory school in Honolulu, Hawaii.
 An asterisk (*) indicates a person who attended Punahou but did not graduate with senior class.
 Parents and children of alumni are noted only if they have made significant achievements in the same field or activity.

-Numerous athletic, educational, cultural, business, and government leaders of significance to the State of Hawaii have been excluded, as well as most University of Hawaii and other State of Hawaii educators, and Hawaii-based entertainers, and artists.